-Option fit is the Funkwerk ATR833, MkI approval no EASA.21O.0193, MkII approval number EASA.21O.10062108 for both external and internal communications.
-The wiring harness terminates in a standard jack plug type connection at each seat (additional LEMO plug may be fitted as an option), and the antenna may be mounted inside the nose, or underneath the enclosure.
-Ensure the headsets chosen function correctly before flight, and refer to the radio's User Manual
+Option fit is the Funkwerk ATR833, MkI approval no EASA.21O.0193, MkII approval number EASA.210.10062108 for both external and internal communications.
+The wiring harness terminates in a standard jack plug type connection at each seat, and the antenna may be mounted inside the nose, or underneath the enclosure.
+Ensure the headsets chosen function correctly before flight, and refer to the radio's User Manual.